marotipatre/On-Chain-Counter-on-Algorand/README.md

 This starter full stack project has been generated using AlgoKit.
 See below for default getting started instructions.

+Check out 3-4 different types of deployement we can make within frontend for smart contracts.

 ## Setup

 ### Initial setup